Gravqc/Notes-Sync/300 Work/304 Courses/304.1 Introduction to AI/Artificial Neural Networks.md

-AI system that mimics the structure of the human brain [[BackPropogation]]
+A type of machine-learning that uses the structure like the human brain to break down massive datasets.
+[[BackPropogation]]